ciso/ios-dataprotection/README.md

 Finally, you should have an **analysis.csv** file on your desktop.

+This file contains the following information:
+* Application name (identifier)
+* Names of the files an application uses
+* Protection classes of the analyzed files: Here you should lookout for the class **NSProtectionNone** which indicates that the file is only protected via device encryption.

 ## Data Protection Classes
+This section gives an overview about the deployed protection classes.
+For detailed information look up the Apple developer documentation.

 ### Complete Protection
-The so-called class key is derived from the user's passcode and the unique device identifier.
+The so-called class key is derived from the user's passcode and the AES key on the chip.
+This key is used to protect the keys, which are used to encrypt the files.
 Immediately after the user locks the device, the class key is discarded.
 This means that all files in this class become inaccessible until the user unlocks the device again.
-For example, Apple's Mail App that protects all messages and the corresponding attachments using Complete Protection uses this class.
+For example, Apple's Mail App that protects all messages and the corresponding attachments using this protection class.

 ### Protect Unless Open
 This protection class is used when a file needs to be written while